 Start with a Professional Designer

 Unless all you’re planning to do is paint the walls or install a new counter over your existing cabinets, don’t try to save money from the get-go by skimping and trying to plan the design, layout, and cabinetry yourself.
 Hire a professional kitchen designer to work with you and create your design plan.
 When you hire a professional designer from the beginning you can save time, money, and costly mistakes.

 Prepare Before You Begin

-Once you’ve chosen your design professional to collaborate with, and you’ve come up with a working plan, decide on every must-have that you want in your kitchen, and try to make sure it’s on site before you start tearing up the flooring or the sledgehammer hits a wall.
+Once you have your design professional to collaborate with, and you’ve come up with a working plan, decide on every must-have that you want in your kitchen, and try to make sure it’s on site before you start tearing up the flooring or the sledgehammer hits a wall.
 One big mistake homeowners make is picking out products during a renovation.
 An easy way to let your budget get away from you is not having made firm decisions and ensuring the products are available and delivered on time.
 If a product is back-ordered, you may feel tempted to make the choice to select a pricier product that is available now, rather than going with your original choice to avoid being charged for waiting for the items to arrive.

 Know When to Cut Corners